lgrangeia/lgrangeia.github.io/_posts/2015-11-30-hacking-tomtom-runner-pt3.md

 I did a small script that decrypts and encrypts a firmware file given its key.
 Most of the tools and techniques I used in this project are (or will be) published at my github [here](https://github.com/lgrangeia/tomtom-hacking).

 I did a small proof of concept by modifying a string inside the firmware file.
 Since almost every string you see when normally operating the watch is localized from an external language file (which we’ve already seen are easy to change without touching the main firmware), I had to look for something different: the Test Menu uses hardcoded strings, and I modified the one that originally said "Waiting for cmd".
-The result isa much better one, as you can see in the pictures.
+The new string is much better, as you can see in the pictures.

 ![hex editing custom firmware]({{ site.url }}/assets/hackedbykossak.png)